-How much Is Teeth Whitening?
+How much Does Teeth Whitening Cost?

 One of the most important questions for many is the price of any whitening procedure.
 Many of the over the counter solutions will cost you under $20.
 Professional teeth whitening can range anywhere from $300 to $1000 depending on the procedure.